VCityTeam/UD-Imuv/README.md

 Note that technically the `npm run debug` command will use the [nodemon](https://www.npmjs.com/package/nodemon) npm package that
 - launches a watcher (surveying changes in sources)
-- in case of change run a node.js routine (./bin/debug.js) that will repacks an updated bundle then launches the node.js server application on your desktop
+- in case of change runs this [node.js routine](./Imuv/server/bin/debug.js) that will repack an updated bundle then launches the node.js server application on your desktop

 and then use your favorite (web) browser to open `http://localhost:8000/`.

 ## Installing SimpleServer

+SimpleServer provides an http server service.
 SimpleServer application can be locally (on your desktop) started in the following way
 ```
 cd SimpleServer